ufo/PyCmd/README.txt

       one (value 'windows_cmd_good_bye') prints a "[PyCmd: OFF]".
 You can set it back to the original splash text of PyCmd with the value 'default_good_bye'.
+- behavior.max_cmd_history_length: For modifying the previously fixed internal default value of 2000.
 - behavior.max_dir_history_length: For modifying the previously fixed internal default value of 9.
 Note that only the first 9 entries can be additionally navigated via accelerator short